ibm-cloud-docs/watsonx-code-assistant/cloud-setup-z.md

 After {{site.data.keyword.wcaz_short}} is set up in {{site.data.keyword.cloud_notm}}, the Db2 administrator needs to configure the database by loading the provided script.

+The script files are included in the compressed file for the watsonx Code Assistant for Z Visual Studio Code extension.
+For more information, see [Set up a development environment.](https://www.ibm.com/docs/en/watsonx-code-assistant-4z/latest?topic=transform-set-up-development-environment){: external}.
+{: note}

 1. In the {{site.data.keyword.Db2_on_Cloud_short}} console, click the **Run SQL** ![Run SQL](images/SQL.svg) icon.

 1. Click the plus (+) tab to add a script.

+1. If you already have an initialized database from a previous version of {{site.data.keyword.wcaz_short}}, you need first clean up the old database.
+Click **From file** and browse to select `adscan_DB2oC_DeleteObjects.sql`, then click **Run all** to delete the schema and tables.

-1. Click **From file** and browse to select `adscan_DB2oC_CreateObjects.sql`.
+1. To initialize a new database, click **From file** and browse to select `adscan_DB2oC_CreateObjects.sql`.

-   The file is included in the compressed file for the watsonx Code Assistant for Z Visual Studio Code extension.
-For more information, see [Set up a development environment.](https://www.ibm.com/docs/en/watsonx-code-assistant-4z/latest?topic=transform-set-up-development-environment){: external}.
-   {: note}

 1. Click **Run all** to create the schema and tables.

 ## Next steps